 The Drunk Driver Who Caused My Accident is Facing Criminal Charges.
 Should I Still Pursue a Civil Case?

 The criminal and civil court systems are entirely separate entities.
 However, issues in criminal courts can often give rise to a civil claim.
 This is true for personal injuries, including those sustained in a drunk driving accident.
-Even though the driver has criminal charges, you still have the right and should pursue a personal injury claim against them.
+Even though the driver has criminal charges, you still have the right to pursue a personal injury claim against them.

 Even if they are convicted of a DUI, their conviction won’t provide you with compensation for your damages—only a civil claim can do that.
 Keep in mind that the results of a criminal charge have no bearing on those of a civil case and vice versa.
 For example, someone can escape criminal charges only to be found liable in civil court for the damages they caused.
-Although, if the individual who caused your accident gets convicted of drunk driving, it can help your civil claim.
+However, if the individual who caused your accident gets convicted of drunk driving, it can help your civil claim.

-It’s also worth noting that you may also still be entitled to receive punitive damages, even if the driver responsible for your accident received a conviction of DUI.
+It’s also worth noting that you may still be entitled to receive punitive damages, even if the driver responsible for your accident received a conviction of DUI.

 How Long Do I Have to Pursue a Civil Claim?

-In Florida, the personal injury statute of limitations is four years from the date of the injury.
-This deadline means you have four years from the date of your accident to file a personal injury lawsuit.
+In Florida, the personal injury statute of limitations is two years from the date of the injury.
+This deadline means you have two years from the date of your accident to file a personal injury lawsuit.
 Although this might seem like a long time, it doesn’t mean that you should wait and do nothing until the deadline is near.
-The sooner you contact a Gainesville drunk driving accident attorney, the better off your claim will be.
-Not only will your attorney need time to prepare your case, but they can also begin protecting your rights as soon as you hire them.

 Will My Injury Claim Settle or Go to Trial?

 It can be challenging to predict which claims will negotiate a settlement and which will proceed to trial.
 In general, a very high percentage of car accident claims settle outside of court, especially when liability is clear.
 For example, in most drunk driving accident cases, it’s apparent that the drunk driver is liable for the damages caused.
-However, if there are other complex factors involved in your accident case, such as multiple parties who might be at fault or catastrophic injuries, your claim may need to go to trial for you to receive full and fair compensation.

 For example, when you hire a seasoned Gainesville drunk driving accident attorney, they can provide you with an estimate of what your claim might be worth and if they think you might need to go to trial to get that amount.